XanaduAI/flamingpy/README.md

 ## Download and installation

-FlamingPy requires **Python 3.8+**.
+FlamingPy requires **Python 3.8 or above**.
 The recommended method to download and install FlamingPy, as well as all dependencies and precompiled C++ binaries, is through `pip` and our [PyPI package](https://pypi.org/project/flamingpy).
 In your choice of CLI (with a Python environment activated) run the following single command:

 ```bash
 python -m pip install flamingpy